AtlasC0R3/drop-discord/index.md

 - say: Repeats what the user has inputted. *Repeats what the user has inputted.*
 - storepins: ~~I don't know why I never put that in the Moderation category, but oh well.~~ It's simply a command that stores pinned messages from a channel to another inputted channel, for those of you who just can't stop pinning messages.
 ### Configuration
-- anonymouslogs: Toggles whether or not the bot should automatically upload error logs to the bot host. *Note: may raise privacy concerns among certain users, please read privacy notice down below*
+- anonymouslogs: Toggles whether the bot should automatically upload error logs to the bot host. *Note: may raise privacy concerns among certain users, please read privacy notice down below*
 - banword: Prevents a certain word from being said.
 Useful for servers that doesn't allow the N word, or something like that.
 - configinfo: Prints all info retained in the configuration file.
 - toggle_inactivity: Toggles the inactivity function of this bot.
 If there haven't been a lot of messages in a specific amount of time, the bot will send a random message. *This will only occur if the channel has that feature enabled*
-- inactivitychannel: Toggles whether or not the inactivity function should happen in a specified channel.
+- inactivitychannel: Toggles whether the inactivity function should happen in a specified channel.
 - togglecommand: Toggles a command's usability in a server.
 In case you don't want warn commands, mute commands, ~~or the owofy command,~~ you can disable those commands.
 ### Moderation
 - ban: Bans a user. *Honestly, why wouldn't you just want to ban the user yourself.*